-Ferry House is your gateway to Western shore of Lake Windermere and attractions in the area.
+Ferry House is your gateway to the Western shore of Lake Windermere and attractions in the area.

 This historic Victorian building that was built in 1790 offers amazing views of the lake and you can learn about its interesting history and how it was popular for Victorian tourists.

-As well as the viewing platform the National Trust run a popular café here overlooking Windermere.
+As well as the viewing platform the National Trust runs a popular café here overlooking Windermere.